ganqqwerty/123-Essential-JavaScript-Interview-Questions/README.md

 So as recommendation don't go for a private method unless it's necessary.

 ## Question 4.
 What is “closure” in javascript?
-Provide an example?
+Can you provide an example?

+### Answer

-> A closure is a function defined inside another function (called parent function) and has access to the variable which is declared and defined in parent function scope.
+A closure is a function defined inside another function (called parent function) and has access to the variable which is declared and defined in parent function scope.

 The closure has access to the variable in three scopes:
 - Variable declared in his own scope